abdulhayykhan/abdulhayykhan/README.md

 ## 👨‍💻 About Me

-I'm a **4th-semester BS Artificial Intelligence** student at **Dawood University of Engineering & Technology (DUET)**, Karachi.
+I'm a **BS Artificial Intelligence** student at **Dawood University of Engineering & Technology (DUET)**, Karachi.
 I build intelligent systems and full-stack tools that tackle real-world problems.

 - 🤖 Deeply interested in **Machine Learning**, **Deep Learning**, and applied AI
-- 🏆 Active member of **Binary Knights** — competing in hackathons, competitive programming, and SQL competitions
-- 🥈 **Top 10 out of 40 teams** at Query Quest SQL Competition, PROCOM'26 (FAST NUCES Karachi)
 - 🚀 Deployed production-grade apps on **Railway** with real backends and real users
 - 🌱 Currently exploring: **NLP**, **Computer Vision**, and AI search algorithms
 - 💬 Ask me about **Python, FastAPI, AI/ML, or competitive SQL**